v4 Inline Troubleshooting

 Contact us.

 If Steps 1 through 5 indicate the filter has failed, contact us.
-The GigaFOIL v4 Inline cannot be repaired; we can help you with warranty service if your unit is still under its original two-year warranty, or with an upgrade to the ACTIV 10G, which fits the same 1" NPS threaded penetration in your shield wall.
+The GigaFOIL v4 Inline cannot be repaired; we can help you with warranty service if your unit is still under its original two-year warranty, or with an upgrade to the ACTIV 10G.

 Common questions